Zywave/booster/src/_areas/design-system/patterns/layouts.md

 * Avoid icon buttons in the footer as they aren't clear enough.
 * Avoid overlapping text on a background image
-* Do not stack action buttons on mobile

 #### Size and layout